 Major Fire Updates

-Smoke from bush fires is affecting areas of NSW from Port Macquarie north to the Queensland border.
+Smoke from bush fires is affecting large areas of NSW.

 NSW Health reminds people that children, older adults and people with heart and lung conditions are most susceptible to the effects of air pollution and excessive smoke.